mi-erasmusmc/AsthmaCOPDTreatmentPatterns/README.md

 # AsthmaCOPDTreatmentPatterns Package

 ## Description
-This R package contains the resources for performing the treatment pathway analysis of the study assessing respiratory drug use in patients with asthma and/or COPD, as described in detail in the protocol as registered at ENCePP website under registration number (todo: to be added).
+This R package contains the resources for performing the treatment pathway analysis of the study assessing respiratory drug use in patients with asthma and/or COPD, as described in detail in the protocol as registered at ENCePP website under registration number EUPAS41726 (http://www.encepp.eu/encepp/viewResource.htm?id=41727).

 *Background*:
 Today, many guidelines are available that provide clinical recommendations on asthma or COPD care with as ultimate goal to improve outcomes of patients.
 There is a lack of knowledge how patients newly diagnosed with asthma or COPD are treated in real-world.
 We give insight in treatment patterns of newly diagnosed patients across countries to help understand and address current research gaps in clinical care by utilizing the powerful analytical tools developed by the Observational Health Data Sciences and Informatics (OHDSI) community.